What's new

 2. Cataracts are Common

-Cataracts are common, the age-related clouding of the eye and the number one cause of blindness globally.
-More than half of all Americans will have had or undergone cataract surgery by the age of 80, more than 3.5 million cataract surgeries are performed annually and it is one of the safest and most effective types of surgeries.
+Cataracts are a common, age-related clouding of the eye, and the number one cause of blindness globally.
+More than half of all Americans will have had or undergone cataract surgery by the age of 80, more than 3.5 million cataract surgeries are performed annually, and it is one of the safest and most effective types of surgeries.

-3. Age is Not a Factor Anymore as the Number of Surgeries Have Risen
+3. Age is Not a Factor Anymore as the Number of Surgeries Has Risen

 4. Cataract Surgery Allows You to See Things More Clearly

-After having cataract surgery, you will experience the best possible vision due to accurate incisions and corrections which will help you achieve your goal of being less dependent on your spectacles.
+After having cataract surgery, you will experience the best possible vision due to accurate incisions and corrections, which will help you achieve your goal of being less dependent on your spectacles.
 Studies have shown that there was a decline in car accidents amongst the elderly after their cataract surgeries.
 Another study depicted a drop in the rate of falls experienced by older women after they underwent cataract surgery.
-A study in Australia found that there were less reports of anxiety or depression after cataract surgery, this was probably due to improved visibility, improved confidence, reduced social isolation and increased activity.
+A study in Australia found that there were fewer reports of anxiety or depression after cataract surgery; this was probably due to improved visibility, improved confidence, reduced social isolation, and increased activity.

 6. People are Opting to Have Cataract Surgeries Earlier Nowadays

 The Boomer generation is opting to have cataract surgery earlier than their predecessors.
-Their line of reasoning being that the surgery is safe with a lot less complications due to technological advancements.
+Their line of reasoning is that the surgery is safe with a lot fewer complications due to technological advancements.
 Most patients want to get rid of the cataracts immediately rather than waiting for them to get worse.
-Research indicates that today’s generation does not want to slow down in their lives due to vision problems and choose to get rid of their vision problems as soon as possible.
+Research indicates that today’s generation does not want to slow down in their lives due to vision problems and chooses to get rid of their vision problems as soon as possible.

-The rate of there being any serious risks is pretty low ranging between 1-4% according to the American Academy of Opthalmology.
-You need to discuss with your surgeon about whether the future benefits to your eyes are worth the small risks he will take when removing your cataracts.
-Today patients may spend just 15 minutes having their surgery with an incision which is just 1/5 the previous size with no sutures after which the patient has to spend just 2 hours at the outpatient surgical center.
+The rate of there being any serious risks is pretty low, ranging between 1-4% according to the American Academy of Ophthalmology.
+You need to discuss with your surgeon whether the future benefits to your eyes are worth the small risks he will take when removing your cataracts.
+Today, patients may spend just 15 minutes having their surgery with an incision that is just 1/5 the previous size with no suture, after which the patient has to spend just 2 hours at the outpatient surgical center.

 vision changes in pregnancy